Soma Addiction: Side Effects, Detox, Withdrawal, and Treatment

-- Specialized therapies like music therapy, art therapy, or animal-assisted therapy
+- Specialized therapies like music therapy or art therapy

 - Group exercise

 These aspects of treatment are designed to provide well-rounded, individualized care that treats the whole person, not just the addiction.

 Two common types of drug rehab programs are inpatient rehab and outpatient rehab.
 An addiction treatment provider can help you determine which type of rehab program is right for you depending on your needs and circumstances.

 Although residential inpatient and outpatient addiction treatment programs are both recovery-focused, there are a few differences between the two.

 |In residential Soma rehab, clients: |